websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 </join>
 ```

-The workflow doesn't move past the join until the asset transitions to it from both of the forks.
+The workflow does not advance past the join until the asset transitions to it from both of the forks.
 To fork the workflow process, but then allow the processing to continue when only one fork is completed, use a Join XOR.

 A Join XOR differs from a join in one important way: it removes the constraint that both forks must be completed before processing can continue.
 The asset must complete just one of the forks before processing continues.